Review 629: West Side Story (2020)

 In 1957 Manhattan, two rival gangs the Sharks and the Jets, fight for control of San Juan Hill on the Upper East Side.
 Against this backdrop, teenagers Tony (Ansel Elgort) and Maria (Rachel Zegler), despite having affiliations with the gangs fall in love.

 I was initially very skeptical of this remake of West Side Story (even with the enormously talented Steven Spielberg at the helm), the original was one of a kind.
 How could it possibly work?
 Well it does very well spursprisingly thanks to some truly unobtrusive musical numbers, two very charming lead performances from Ansel Elgort and Rachel Zegler and a topical screenplay by Tony Kushner (who previously worked with Spielberg on Munich and Lincoln).
-Impressively, this new West Side Story isn't updated for modern times nor is it sho-for-shot.
+Impressively, this new West Side Story isn't updated for modern times nor is it shot-for-shot.
 Instead, it adds the historical context of the slum clearence the New York Government on the West Side in the 50's in order to build the Lincoln Center Performing Arts complex and luxuary flats and the effects on imigrants.

 Ansel Elgort is incredibly likeable and charasmatic playing Tony.
-Elgort also brought a likeable charm to the role whilst channeling the
+Elgort also brought a likeable charm to the role whilst channeling the passion and

 Rachel Zegler is lovely as Maria, but doesn't quite come into her own as a movie star.
 I missed that adventurous spirit that Natalie Wood brought to the role in the 61 version.
 Zegler's Maria is just too fearful